How to respond to an RFP with no fear

-When a company or organization issues a request for proposal, they are looking for the best provider to handle their project to come forward.
-Out of the wide world, the issuer of the RFP is after the best fit for their unique demands.
+When a company or organization issues a request for proposal, they are looking for the best provider to come forward to handle their project.
+Out of the whole wide world, the issuer of the RFP is after the best fit for their unique demands.
 And that’s where you come in.

 You have to respond accordingly to the RFP with a great business proposal.
-You already know your industry, and you will know right away if you can fulfil the requirements outlined in a given RFP.
-Once you’ve decided that you can meet the obligations outlined in the RFP, the challenge becomes convincing the prospective customer that you can deliver what they need.
+You already know your industry, and you will know right away if you can fulfill the requirements outlined in a given RFP.
+Once you’ve decided that you can meet the obligations described in the RFP, the challenge becomes convincing the prospective customer that you can deliver what they need.

-In a completely hypothetical (wink, wink) example, say you’re a web developer and you stumble on an RFP to help fix a fully broken government website, and you’ve got the skills needed to fix it, it’s up to you to put your name in the hat.
+In a completely hypothetical (wink, wink) example, say you’re a web developer, and you stumble on an RFP to help fix an entirely broken government website, and you’ve got the skills needed to fix it, it’s up to you to put your name in the hat.